Skip to main content

 3. Optionally, to hide or show flaws based on their severity, filter the flaws.

-4. To open the Veracode Scan Details tab, select View Flaw Details eclipse-ide-flaw-details-icon.png.
+4. To open the Veracode Scan Details view, select View Flaw Details eclipse-ide-flaw-details-icon.png.

 5. To open the source file that contains the flaw, select the flaw.
 In the source file, the line of code where the flaw exists is underlined in red.
 A line of code can contain multiple flaws.

-6. To fix the flaw, on the Veracode Scan Details tab, follow the instructions under Remediation Guidance.
-To see the path that the scanner followed to locate this flaw, under Data Paths, expand a path.
+• Remediation Guidance: to fix this flaw manually, follow the remediation guidance.
+To see the path that the scanner followed to locate this flaw: under Data Paths, expand a path.
 Then, select the Step link for the source file and code line number you want to view.

-7. Alternatively, to open the Veracode Scan Details tab from a flaw in the source file, hover over a line of code with a red underline.
-Then, in the window that opens, select More details for a CWE.
+7. Alternatively, to open the Veracode Scan Details view from a flaw in the source file, hover over a line of code with a red underline.
+Then, in the window that opens, select one of the following links:

 Ignore flaws